The Singing Nun: Effects of fame and further musical career

-Deckers did not see much money from her international fame, and her second album, Her Joys, Her Songs, received little attention and disappeared almost as soon as it was released in 1964.
+Partially due to her ignorance of business matters, Deckers did not receive much money from the sales of her recordings.
 Most of her earnings were taken by Philips and her producer, while the rest automatically went to her religious congregation, which earned at least $100,000 in royalties.
+Her second album, titled Her Joys, Her Songs received scant attention upon its release and was quickly deleted by Philips.

-In 1966, a biographical film loosely based on Sister Luc Gabriel was released called The Singing Nun and starring Debbie Reynolds in the central role.
+In 1966, a biographical film loosely based on her story, The Singing Nun was released by Metro-Goldwyn-Mayer and starred Debbie Reynolds in the title role.
 Sister Luc Gabriel reportedly rejected the film as "fiction".

 Pulled between two worlds and increasingly in disagreement with the Catholic Church, Deckers left her convent in 1966 to pursue a life as a lay Dominican instead.
 She later reported that her departure resulted from a personality clash with her superiors, that she had been forced out of the convent and did not leave of her own free will.
 Convent superiors denied the other nuns contact with her as she was described as a "bad influence".
 After she left, however, she continued to adhere as closely as she could to the disciplines of the convent, still considering herself a nun, praying several times daily, and maintaining a simple and chaste lifestyle.

 When she left the convent, her record company made her give up her professional names, "Sœur Sourire" and "The Singing Nun".
-She attempted to continue her musical career under the name "Luc Dominique".
-Increasingly frustrated at what she perceived to be the Catholic Church's failure to fully implement the reforms of the Second Vatican Council, she released a song in 1967 defending the use of contraception, called "Glory be to God for the Golden Pill".
-This led to an intervention by the Catholic hierarchy in Montreal, Quebec, Canada, and one of her concerts was cancelled.
-Several major tour venues subsequently cancelled, and the tour was effectively derailed.
+She attempted to continue her musical career under the name Luc Dominique.
+Angered by what she saw as the Catholic Church's failure to implement the reforms of the Second Vatican Council, she released a song in 1967 in support of contraception, "Glory be to God for the Golden Pill".
+This led to a backlash from the Catholic hierarchy which saw a succession of her planned concerts cancelled.
 In 1968, Deckers turned to publishing, writing a book of inspirational verse, but that, too, failed to gain an audience.